Wizartisan/bhitte-patro/README.md

 - Full month view at a glance
 - Minimal, lightweight, and fast
 - Lives in the menu bar for easy access
-- Shows upcomming holidays
+- Shows upcomming holidays ( TODO )
-- Marks sepcial days for you and help set reminders
+- Marks sepcial days for you and help set reminders ( TODO )
-- Time-zone conversion date and time
+- Time-zone conversion date and time ( TODO )

 ## Screenshots